cobungra/pocket/README.md

 ![pocketpi programmer](https://github.com/cobungra/pocket/blob/main/assets/pocketpi2.png )

 This is a simple device and softare to help reprogram ham radios in the field.
-The device plugs into a Raspberry Pi Zero.
+The device plugs onto a Raspberry Pi Zero.

 With Chirp installed and one of these python scripts, it can upload preloaded images from the SDcard to the radio, or download the current installed image to a file.